cioccarellia/billing-protector/README.md

 val bp = BillingProtector(context)
 ```
 The code showed above creates an instance of the BillingProtector class passing as only argument the context of an application/activity.
-You don't need to destroy any references to that object in `onDestroy()` since it isn't attached to your context.
+You don't need to destroy any references to that object in `onDestroy()` since it doesn't make references to your context.

 ### Checking Root Access
 ```kotlin